As amended on May 28, 2021 at District Training Assembly

 5. Rotarian nominated by District Governor – Member Secretary

 14.020.
-Each year, as decided by the council of Governors, some amount from the surplus of district budget will be deposited to the Disaster Relief Fund.
+Each year, District Governor shall segregate some amount from the surplus of district budget will be deposited to the Disaster Relief Fund.

 14.030.
 Only interest generated through the endowment fund will be provided as grants to the disaster victims.